How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 The first concern of your training is a big, systemic one: what organizational change do you want to see?
 This is the baseline question on which you will center your training.

-For example, if you want to improve management, how can you work backwards to integrate this into every level of your organization?
+For example, if you want to improve management, how can you work backward to integrate this into every level of your organization?

 Behavior